noredistribution/ansible-avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

   cvcompression: < gzip | none >
   # Encrypt the private key used for authentication to CloudVision
   cvobscurekeyfile: < true | false >
+  # Proxy server through which CloudVision is reachable.
+Useful when the CloudVision server is hosted in the cloud.
+  # The expected form is http://[user:password@]ip:port, e.g.: -cvproxy=http://arista:arista@10.83.12.78:3128
+  # Available as of TerminAttr v1.13.0
   cvproxy: < URL >
   # set source IP address in case of in-band managament
   cvsourceip: < IP Address >
+  # Name of the VRF to use to connect to CloudVision
   cvvrf: < vrf >
+  # Stream states from EOS GNMI servers (Openconfig) to CloudVision
+  cvgnmi: < true | false >
   # Disable AAA authorization and accounting.
 When setting this flag, all commands pushed
   # from CloudVision are applied directly to the CLI without authorization
   disable_aaa: < true | false >